-How to get rid of ring in toilet
+How to get rid of the ring in a toilet bowl

-How to get rid of a toilet ring may not be the easiest question to ask (it’s not great dinner conversation) but it needs to be dealt with and we are going to show you how to get rid of toilet bowl ring.
+How to get rid of a toilet ring may not be the easiest question to ask (it’s not a great dinner conversation), but it needs to be dealt with, and we are going to show you how to get rid of toilet bowl ring.

-Before we begin it’s important to know why there is a ring in the toilet.
-If you are thinking it is because it’s not on your household cleaning checklist (get ours here if you don’t have one), it’s likely not.
+Before we begin, it’s important to know why there is a ring in the toilet.
+If you think it is because it’s not on your household cleaning checklist (get ours here if you don’t have one), it’s likely not.
 It’s a little more complicated than that.

-A ring in your toilet can feel embarrassing because it gives the feel that the house isn’t being cleaned properly.
-When in truth this isn’t a matter of cleanliness as it is of external factors you likely aren’t even aware of!
+A ring in your toilet bowl can feel embarrassing because it gives the feeling that the house isn’t being cleaned properly.
+When in truth, this isn’t a matter of cleanliness as it is of external factors you likely aren’t even aware of!

-The ring in your toilet is caused by one of two factors:
+The ring in your toilet bowl is caused by one of two factors:

-Hard water: Your toilet bowl can become discolored over time but it isn’t a reflection of your bathroom cleaning schedule.
-The ring in your toilet is the result of hard water and a mixture of standing water in the bowl coupled with normal usage.
+Your toilet bowl can become discolored over time, but it isn’t a reflection of your bathroom cleaning schedule.
+The toilet bowl ring is the result of hard water and a mixture of standing water in the bowl coupled with normal usage.

-All water has minerals in it like iron and calcium, but hard water stains in a toilet are because the water has more than normal minerals in it and these can stick on the inside of your toilet bowl (and other areas of your house where there is standing water).
-The ring is from the build up of the waterline and from the water sitting awhile without being flushed.
+All water has minerals in it like iron and calcium, but hard water stains in a toilet are because the water has more than normal minerals in it, and these can stick on the inside of your toilet bowl (and other areas of your house where there is standing water).
+The toilet ring is from the build-up on the waterline and from the water sitting awhile without being flushed.

-Mold and bacteria: This can happen when a toilet isn’t used as often, as is the case with a guest room, or basement bathroom.
+This can happen when a toilet isn’t used as often, as is the case with a guest room or basement bathroom.
 Black mold in a toilet can grow quickly if left unattended in the toilet bowl and needs to be handled fast.

 Psst!
 Make sure to get our How to clean a bathroom checklist

-If you have a black, orange or green ring in your toilet bowl it is from mold or mildew buildup.
+If you have a black, orange, or green ring in your toilet bowl, it is from mold or mildew buildup.
 This is usually due to moisture issues and not the quality of your water.
-It is very common to see mold or mildew build up in wet parts of a bathrooms like the toilet, shower, bathtub grout and tiles.
+It is very common to see mold or mildew build-up in wet parts of a bathroom like a toilet, shower, bathtub grout, and tiles.

 How do I get rid of the black ring in my toilet?

-When you come back give it a scrub with the toilet brush and use the water in the bowl to scrub it.
+When you come back, give the toilet bowl rings a scrub with the toilet brush and use the water in the bowl to scrub it.
 Try to refrain from using a hard brush as you do not want to scratch the finish of the bowl.

 How to prevent mold and mildew ring in the toilet

-How do I get rid of the pink ring in my toilet?
+How do I get rid of the pink ring in my toilet bowl?

 Getting rid of a pink ring in your toilet is easy.
 Use a toilet bowl cleaner and squirt it around the rim.
 Let it sit for some time.
 Then use a toilet scrubber to gently remove the toilet ring using the water in the bowl.

-How to prevent pink ring in the toilet
+How to prevent pink rings in the toilet bowl

-After that you will need to regularly maintain your toilet to prevent it from happening again.
-Because it is airborne you will need to keep up with a bathroom cleaning routine and make it a part of your bathroom cleaning schedule.
-Flushing the toilet daily can go a long way to prevent the pink ring in your toilet from building up.
+After that, you will need to regularly maintain your toilet to prevent it from happening again.
+Because it is airborne, you will need to keep up with a bathroom cleaning routine and make it a part of your bathroom cleaning schedule.
+Flushing the toilet daily can go a long way in preventing the pink ring in your toilet bowl from building up.

 Red, Rust, and Brown ring in the toilet

-To remove hard water stains from a toilet use a baking soda and vinegar mixture, or a ¼ cup of borax and a cup of vinegar mixture, (one or the other not both) along with your toilet scrubber and you should remove the mineral deposit build up easily.
+To remove hard water stains from a toilet, use a baking soda and vinegar mixture, or a ¼ cup of borax and a cup of vinegar mixture (one or the other, not both) along with your toilet scrubber, and you should remove the hard water buildup easily.

 How to prevent hard water stains in the toilet

-How to clean a ring in toilet bowl
+How to clean a ring in a toilet bowl

 What you will need to clean a toilet ring

-No matter what you are using to clean your toilet bowl from that nasty ring, make sure you wear proper cleaning equipment.
-Your household cleaning supplies should include rubber gloves, a toilet brush, some Mr clean eraser and a bunch of other things.
+No matter what you are using to clean your toilet bowl from that stubborn toilet ring, make sure you wear proper cleaning equipment.
+Your household cleaning supplies should include wearing rubber gloves, and use a toilet brush, some Mr. Clean Eraser, and a bunch of other things.

 Get the full checklist of household cleaning supplies here.

-There are a host of different toilet cleaners on the market all designed to help you remove the ring in your toilet bowl.
-Depending on the type of ring you have this will do the trick.
-They can help with the pink ring in your toilet bowl but may not work with the black.
+There are a host of different toilet cleaners on the market, all designed to help you remove the ring in your toilet bowl.
+Depending on the type of ring you have, this will do the trick.
+They can help with the pink ring in your toilet tank and bowl but may not work with the black.
 Make sure to read the label to see if it is for a specific color of ring or multipurpose.

 Baking soda and vinegar (Natural toilet ring remover)

-If you are looking for a great homemade cleaner vinegar and baking soda seems to be the wonder cleaner.
-It’s used in several places from unclogging a bathtub drain, unclogging toilet when nothing works to cleaning a stainless steel sink.
-The combination of these helps to break down the mineral deposits on the bowl and allows you to use a toilet brush to scrub away the build up after a bit of time has passed.
+If you are looking for a great homemade cleaner, vinegar and baking soda seem to be the wonder cleaner.
+It’s used in several places, from unclogging a bathtub drain, unclogging toilet when nothing works to cleaning a stainless steel sink.
+The combination of these helps to break down the mineral deposits on the bowl and allows you to use a toilet brush to scrub away the build-up after a bit of time has passed.